Smithsonian Environmental Research Center (SERC)

 Anson H. Hines, Director

-With a diverse and growing interdisciplinary team of more than 180 researchers, technicians, and students conduct long-term descriptive and experimental research addressing such issues as global change, the effects of nutrients and chemicals passing through our landscapes, maintenance of productive fisheries, changes to our environment from biological invaders, and protection of fragile wetlands and woodlands.
-Our accomplishments range from running some of the longest continuous ecological studies, to creating new technology that expands the horizons of science.
+With a diverse and growing interdisciplinary team of more than 180 researchers, technicians, and students, SERC conducts long-term descriptive and experimental research addressing such issues as global change, the effects of nutrients and chemicals passing through our landscapes, maintenance of productive fisheries, changes to our environment from biological invaders, and protection of fragile wetlands and woodlands.

-SERC is the headquarters for the National Ballast Water Clearinghouse and a leader in the field of invasive species research.
-SERC houses the world’s longest data record on the increase in ultraviolet (UVB) solar radiation impacting the Earth, and developed the standardized tool for measuring UVB radiation.
+SERC’s Marine Global Earth Observatory (MarineGEO) is a unique network of partners around the world dedicated to tracking the vital signs of coastal marine life, diagnosing the causes of change, and informing science-based solutions to build coastal resilience.
+SERC is also the headquarters for the National Ballast Water Clearinghouse and a leader in the field of invasive species research.
+SERC houses the world’s longest data record on the increase in ultraviolet (UVB) solar radiation impacting the earth, as well as the Ecological Genomics Core which is part of a network of genomics research around the world.

 Education and Public Programs